European-Unified-ID/EUID-docs/docs/sdks/client-side-identity-v2.md

 Use this SDK to facilitate the process of establishing client identity using EUID and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing EUID identity, provide the SDK [API reference](#api-reference), and explain the [EUID cookie format](#euid-cookie-format).

-For integration steps for content publishers, see [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).
+For integration steps for content publishers, see [Client-Server Integration Guide for JavaScript](../guides/integration-javascript-server-side.md).

 <!-- This guide includes the following information: